VOD Pull vs HTTP Pull (pseudo-streaming)

 b) Because of (a), the scrubbing is slow when a video file is not available in Nginx cache.

-c) Connection - RTMP and RTSP use a single connection so scrubbing is very fast, compared to Pseudostreaming which has to establish a new http connection when scrubbing.
+c) RTMP and RTSP use a single connection, so scrubbing is very fast, comparing to Pseudostreaming which has to establish a new HTTP connection when scrubbing.

 d) RTMP only buffers a fixed amount of data, determined by the flash player.
-Pseudostreaming will deliver as fast as the visitor's port speed.
+Pseudostreaming will be as fast as the visitor's port speed.

 The downside of RTMP though is that flash doesn't buffer the video to the client's disk.
-Therefore if you replay a video, it downloads again.
+Therefore if you replay a video, it will be downloaded again.